Hanson Hills is a ski area located in the state of Michigan in USA. The resort is in the town of Grayling, MI.

 Hanson Hills is a very beginner-friendly course.
 In fact, it is one of the easiest ski slopes in all of North America, ranking in the bottom 10% of overall difficulty.
 50% of its trails are rated as "beginner".

-Hanson Hills Ski Resort is located in the state of Michigan, USA.
-This ski area is nearby the town of Grayling, MI.
+Hanson Hills is located in the state of Michigan, USA.
+This ski area is nearest the town of Grayling, MI.